dtdo90/Qwen-Math_Med-GRPO/README.md

-# Qwen 2.5 Math + Medical CoT Enhanced Model with RAG & Tool Use
+# Qwen 2.5 Math and Medical CoT Model with RAG & Tool Use

 This repository hosts a fine-tuned version of the [Qwen 2.5 3B Instruct](https://huggingface.co/Qwen) model that has undergone specialized training and enhancements for improved reasoning and real-world application.
 The model is optimized for mathematical reasoning and medical chain-of-thought tasks, and is equipped with Retrieval-Augmented Generation (RAG) and tool-calling capabilities.